salujajaskeerat/ELP305-TribeD-documentation/index.md

 Solar Panels should produce approx 6-8 kWh per day.
 It is the primary component for the solar energy system to convert sunlight into electricity.
 Solar panels should fulfil the requirements :

-1. They should have an auto-clean covering for better sunlight incident on solar cells.
+1. They should have an auto-clean covering for better sunlight incident on solar cells
 2. They should be sturdy
 3. They Should not degrade by constant heating and cooling down
 4. They should be UV protected